 The use of the Board's network is a privilege, not a right.
-Penalties for violation of these terms and conditions may range from temporary to permanent withdrawal of privileges, to prosecution under the law.
+Penalties for violation of these terms and conditions may range from temporary to permanent withdrawal of privileges, progressive disciplinary action, suspension/expulsion, employee termination to prosecution under the law.
 Upon consultation with administration and the Information Technology Department, an account may be closed or suspended at any time.